A Rosco the Rascal Tale for Christmas

 Rosco tried to relax and think about something else.
 His mind wandered as he remembered the many pleasant things this December had brought—a Christmas parade with floats, marching bands, and holiday carolers; Mandy’s school play; James’s trip to the ice-skating rink with friends, sugar cookies in the oven; and festive decorations all around the house.

 Rosco had even gone on a horse-drawn sleigh ride with the whole family—well, more of a horse-drawn wagon ride really, but Mrs. McKendrick had called it a sleigh-ride.
-The ride had taken place at a farm in the countryside, on a chilly, dark evening.
+The ride had taken place at a farm in the countryside, on a chilly, dark evening and there had been no snow, but it was still delightful.

 The family had donned mittens and hats and sipped hot cocoa as the horses whisked them through beautiful fields and woods lit up by rows and rows of colorful Christmas lights.
 The horses wore jingling bells around their necks that made them sound just like the horse in Mandy’s favorite Christmas song.
 Rosco had loved it!